doublesecretagency/craft-googlemaps/docs/models/address-model.md

 <hr>

-:::warning Two ways to display a single line.
+:::warning Two ways to display a single line
 If you need to output an address on a single line, `multiline` may not be the best choice.
 Consider just **outputting the model directly** instead.
 :::